Police accountability: Use of force

 Use of force by police may involve firearms, as well as other means.
 Prior to the 1970s, there were generally no written policies or review procedures regarding use of force by law enforcement in the United States.
 In 1972, New York City Police Department Commissioner Patrick V. Murphy instituted a new policy that confined discretion in use of force to situations only where the officer's own life, or that of other people are in danger.
 This defense of life rule replaced the fleeing felon rule.
 The 1985 Supreme Court decision, Tennessee v.
 Garner ruled that police may only use deadly force to prevent escape when the officer has probable cause to believe that the suspect poses a significant threat of death or serious physical injury to the officer or others.

 Since the NYPD instituted new policies on use of force, many other law enforcement agencies have followed suit, establishing a written policy that set guidelines as to when use of force is appropriate.
 Procedures may include requiring officers to file written reports following each incident.
-For incidents involving firearms or other use of deadly force, internal investigation and review is often required.
+For incidents involving firearms or other use of deadly force, an internal investigation and review is often required.
 A mechanism in place for administrative review of other use of force incidents may also be part of the policy.

 Not all law enforcement agencies in the United States had instituted reforms in the 1980s and 1990s.
 The United States Department of Justice investigated patterns of abuse within the Pittsburgh Bureau of Police, among other agencies, and brought legal action to force changes.

 Less-than-lethal weapons, such as chemical sprays, are used as alternatives to deadly force.
 These weapons also require policies on their use, along with training on proper use.
 Police officers are also encouraged to consider a use of force continuum, and try to deescalate situations with verbal warnings and persuasion.